General information for tabling activity in the cafeteria - Discontinued

-The vendor program will be discontinued as of May 30, 2014.
-Due to lack of space!
-Information will be posted here if and when we will resume the program.
+The vendor program was discontinued as of May 30, 2014 due to lack of space.
+Information will be posted here if and when the program is resumed.

 First Amendment freedom of the press is applicable to the campus of Lane Community College.
 Therefore, both student and off-campus publications and the distribution of these publications are protected on the main campus and outreach centers.
 Distribution may be restricted only if it can be shown that such activity would cause a disturbance or disruption of normal college activities.